erwinkramer/xnos/README.md

 <http://127.0.0.1:8080/>

-🏃 Do a lookup on TCP, since [UDP traffic isn't supported on WSL2](https://github.com/microsoft/WSL/issues/9095#issuecomment-1299227600).
+🏃 Use CoreDNS; do a lookup on TCP, since [UDP traffic isn't supported on WSL2](https://github.com/microsoft/WSL/issues/9095#issuecomment-1299227600).
 Run this on your host:

 ```powershell
 nslookup -vc nu.locali 127.0.0.1